TomShacham/shacks/README.md

 ## Todo

+- address inline TODOs
 - http client using fetch (browser) so we can test e2e from browser
   - see if we can compile h22p to run in the browser!
+  - write a test that loads h22p into the browser and exercises the routes
+    - client-side with server-in-memory
+    - as well as server-side using fetch as a client from the browser
+      - generate a client-kinda-thing from the routes
   - generate a client from open api spec? :D
   - https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch
   - https://medium.com/deno-the-complete-reference/sending-form-data-using-fetch-in-node-js-8cedd0b2af85
-- figure out what things to not export and hide
-  - break up h22p into things like Req and Res and Multipart etc. ?
 - deploy to cloudflare cos heroku $$$
 - example app (idea is to iterate the library through using it to actually build stuff)
   - so-called "filters" like 404 catch all and tracing and 5xx translation